-The ASV operates in an open lake characterized by environmental variability and human-induced disturbances.
-The environment features fountains that serve as obstacles and introduce additional layers of uncertainty by generating water disturbances that create both physical challenges for navigation and contribute to the overall uncertainty in state estimation.
+\tbm{Environment:} The ASV operates in an open lake characterized by environmental variability and human-induced disturbances.
+The environment features fountains that serve as obstacles and introduce unmodeled water disturbances that create both physical challenges for navigation and contribute to the overall uncertainty in state estimation.